Ex-Bills punter Araiza won't be charged in alleged gang rape

 She told her friends that night that she’d been raped and reported the assault to police the following day, according to the court filing.

-The lawsuit named Araiza along with former Aztec teammates Zaver Leonard and Nowlin “Pa’a” Ewaliko, who are no longer with the team.
+The lawsuit named Araiza along with two former Aztec teammates who are no longer with the team.

 The university has been heavily criticized for delaying an administrative inquiry into the allegations.
 San Diego State officials have said they deferred investigating at the request of police for fear that conducting their own might harm the criminal investigation.